Martin Beck: Primary characters

-Gunvald Larsson: A former member of the merchant marine and the black sheep of a rich family; he has a liking for expensive clothes and pulp fiction including the work of Sax Rohmer.
-He is also one of very few people outside East Germany who owns and drives a sports car manufactured by Eisenacher Motorenwerk.
+Gunvald Larsson: A former member of the merchant marine and the black sheep of a rich family, he has a liking for expensive clothes and pulp fiction including the work of Sax Rohmer.
+He is one of the few people outside East Germany who owns and drives a sports car manufactured by Eisenacher Motorenwerk.
 He is somewhat lacking in interpersonal skills and is disliked by most of his colleagues.
 He and Kollberg share a mutual antipathy, but are capable of working together efficiently when the occasion demands it.
-However, despite the fact that he often treats Einar Rönn with the same boorishness and insensitive tactlessness that he does everybody else, Rönn is his only friend and the two are close, often spending time together outside of the job.
+However, although he often treats Einar Rönn with the same boorishness, Rönn is his only friend.
+The two are close, often spending time together off the job.
 His rich, cultured family taught him how to behave correctly in all circumstances, something which the Commissioner notes that he tries to conceal.
-His upbringing has also meant that Larsson has a penchant for expensive clothes, not least tailored suits, which have a tendency to in various ways, get ruined during his investigations.
-He is tall and has china blue eyes, and is in extremely good shape, being noted as the best in the team at breaking down doors.
+Larsson has a penchant for expensive clothes, and his tailored suits frequently get ruined during his investigations.
+He is tall and has china blue eyes, and is in extremely good shape.
+He is noted as the best in the team at breaking down doors.

-Einar Rönn: Larsson's friend from Arjeplog in the rural north of Sweden and married to a Lapp; permanently red-nosed, incapable of writing a coherent report and totally unimaginative, but a hard-working and efficient policeman.
-He is very calm and peaceful, only losing his temper once (on Larsson's behalf) in all the books.
-By the end of the series, Beck notes that he had defied all expectations to become a valuable asset to the team, and someone whom he could trust.
+Einar Rönn: Larsson's friend from Arjeplog in the rural north of Sweden, he is married to a Lapp woman.
+He is permanently red-nosed, incapable of writing a coherent report and totally unimaginative, but a hard-working and efficient policeman.
+He is very calm and peaceful, losing his temper only once (on Larsson's behalf) in all the books.
+By the end of the series, Beck notes that Rönn had defied all expectations to become a valuable asset to the team, and someone whom he could trust.

 Benny Skacke: A young ambitious, overzealous and sometimes hapless detective.
 He is introduced in the fifth book as a new member of the homicide commission, but later transfers to Malmö for personal reasons.
 Skacke is still somewhat naïve, seeking to become police commissioner, but he is noted by Beck in the last book as having matured significantly.

 Fredrik Melander: Noted for his flawless memory and for always being in the lavatory when anyone wants him.
 Melander is described as a first-class policeman in The Fire Engine That Disappeared, but also as very boring.
-Some of his other peculiar characteristics include his insistence on getting ten hours of sleep every night and his unreadable handwriting.
-He is also noted for having no temper and being immune to flattery.
+He insists on getting ten hours of sleep every night and has illegible handwriting.
+He is noted for having no temper displays and being immune to flattery.
 He later transfers to the Burglary and Theft division in an effort to avoid overtime.
-Therefore, he features only briefly in the later books in the series (except The Terrorists).
-In the Terrorists, his skill for being able to have a conversation with someone where despite a long conversation, nothing actually gets done, means that Beck puts him in charge of telephone communications.
+After, he is featured briefly in the later books in the series (except The Terrorists).
+In the Terrorists, Beck puts him in charge of telephone communications for his skill in having a long conversation with someone and getting nothing done.